-Doctoral Thesis submission for examination
+Doctoral thesis submission for examination

 Below is an overview of the thesis submission process.
 To submit your thesis for examination you must:

-- Complete the Thesis submission declaration form after discussion with your supervisors.
+- Complete the Thesis submission declaration form in discussion with your supervisors.
 As part of this process you are required to sign off that you've submitted your thesis through Turnitin (which checks for plagiarism).
 See the Turnitin Guidelines for further information.

-Appointment of Doctoral Examiners
+Appointment of examiners

 When you submit your thesis for examination, we ask your supervisors to nominate examiners to the Dean of Postgraduate Research who formally appoints these examiners.
 The underlying principle is to ensure independent experts examine your thesis in a fair and transparent manner.
 For further information, see Selection of Thesis Examiners (DOC, 19KB).

 The student and supervisors will discuss who the examiners might be and then the supervisor completes the Doctoral examiner request form and returns this to the Graduate School.
 Before the thesis is sent out the student will also need to complete the section of the form called Notification of Examiners Form (Doctoral) showing agreement to the chosen examiners.